Andydiii/REACT-JS/some notes for command line and node.js and react project sturcture/note.md

     - vite server is a replacement for live server
 - node_modules have all necessary packages/external libraries we installed for our project
 - main.jsx sets up React and render the UI
+- how npm run dev works:
+  - npm run = tells the computer to look inside package.json for a section called "scripts"
+  - dev = look inside `scripts` for `dev` and run the command on the right side of "dev"(which is vite)
+  - the `vite` command is added by the vite package.
+It starts the vite server , which lets us view the React website.